Don’t Be Fooled: Employee Retention Credit Scams

 There are limited ways that a business could qualify for the ERC:

-- Suspension of operations – If business operations were fully or partially suspended due to orders relating to COVID-19 mandated by an appropriate government authority in 2020 or the first three quarters of 2021, or
+- Suspension of operations – If business operations were fully or partially suspended due to orders relating to COVID-19 mandated by an appropriate government authority in 2020, which was particularly relevant to the public-school bus industry, or the first three quarters of 2021, or

 - Significant decline in gross receipts – If a business experienced at least a 50% decline in gross receipts in a 2020 calendar quarter compared to the same 2019 calendar quarter or at least a 20% decline in gross receipts in a 2021 calendar quarter compared to the same 2019 calendar quarter, or